TUDelft-CITG/MUDE/book/risk-assessment/decision.md

 Decision tree.
 ```

 Based on the possible results a choice is made for an action.
 To be able to assess the different results, a numerical value is assigned to each outcome, $\omega$, which can be used to establish the benefit of each outcome.
 This number can be a monetary value, a number on an arbitrary scale or utility--as long as the decision maker(s) can establish a consistent ranking of the outcomes with it.
 In the last two cases the benefit has no absolute value, but only gives the relative value of the different outcomes.

 Utility, $u$, is a concept used to rank the possible outcomes according to the preferences of the decision maker, with possible values $0\leq u \leq 1$ .
 A utility function can be used to characterize the relative utility of various outcomes.
 The elaborations below are based on the monetary values as a measure for the outcomes and assume a risk neutral decision maker.
 This is a decision maker who is indifferent between choices with equal expected outcomes, even if one choice is riskier than the other.
 For example, a risk neutral decision maker would have the same preference for a € 400 pay out, or a 50/50 bet with a coin toss with outcomes of € 0 (head) or € 800 (tail).
-Utility and risk aversion are further discussed in a later section.
+Utility and risk aversion are further discussed in ater sections.

 ## Decision rules